things-to-do

 arc 447449 g

-Hidden in one of Málaga's quieter backstreets, the Museo del Vino Málaga is one of those spots most travellers overlook.
+Hidden in one of Malaga's quieter backstreets, the Museo del Vino Malaga is one of those spots most travellers overlook.

-The exhibits walk you through the whole journey of Málaga's winemaking tradition, from the vineyards of Axarquía and Ronda to the ageing cellars where the region's signature sweet wines, the Pedro Ximénez and Moscatel, develop their rich, amber flavours.
+Housed inside the beautifully restored 18th-century Palacio de Biedmas, this small but fascinating museum dives deep into the city's centuries-old love affair with wine.
+The exhibits walk you through the whole journey of Malaga's winemaking tradition, from the vineyards of Axarquia and Ronda to the ageing cellars where the region's signature sweet wines develop their rich, amber flavours.

+Old presses, hand-painted labels, and antique barrels line the rooms.
 You can book guided tastings that pair local wines with regional delicacies or join small workshops on the winemaking process itself.
-There's even a shop at the end where you can pick up a bottle to take home.

 Polaroid heidi wine

+Step inside Antigua Casa de Guardia, where you can taste some of Malaga's most iconic wines.
 It's officially the oldest bar in the city, and it feels like it: dusty barrels line the walls, the floor creaks underfoot, and the air smells faintly of oak, sugar, and history.

 antigua casa de guaria 12

-You'll be rubbing shoulders with lots of locals along the long wooden counter from morning to night, sipping Pedro Ximénez, Moscatel, Pajarete, and Malaga Virgen, each drawn straight from the barrel and served in small, old-fashioned glasses.
+You'll be rubbing shoulders with lots of locals along the long wooden counter from morning to night, sipping Pedro Ximenez, Moscatel, Pajarete, and Malaga Virgen, each drawn straight from the barrel and served in small, old-fashioned glasses.

 There's no wine list or digital till here.
 Instead, the bartender scrawls your orders in chalk directly on the countertop.

-Stroll Through Málaga's Old Fishermen's Quarter
+Stroll Through Malaga's Old Fishermen's Quarter

 Pedegregalejo

-The original barcas de jábeg, hand-painted fishing boats, still rest on the sand between rows of beach umbrellas.
+Once a humble village, it's now a laid-back seaside neighbourhood lined with small bars and restaurants.
+The original barcas de jabeg, hand-painted fishing boats, still rest on the sand between rows of beach umbrellas.

 Retro Gaming Nostalgia at the OXO Museum